110th Bomb Squadron: Air Combat Command

 Members of the 131st returned in October 2000 from duty rotations in Southwest Asia and Europe, while other unit members were still stationed overseas.
 Eventually, a total of about 430 wing members were scheduled to deploy, with the majority leaving in October 2000 for Prince Sultan AB, Saudi Arabia, in support of Operation Southern Watch.
-A little more than half of the deployed 131st Fighter Wing members and 12 F-15s made up the AEF-9's 110th Expeditionary Fighter Squadron (EFS).
-The 110th EFS primarily provides air superiority for Operation Southern Watch.
+A little more than half of the deployed 131st Fighter Wing members and 12 F-15s made up the AEF-9's 110th Expeditionary Fighter Squadron.
+The 110th primarily provided air superiority for Operation Southern Watch.
 AEF-9 was deployed from September through November 2000.
 In 2004, the improved F-15C Eagle arrived, replacing the older aircraft.

-On 30 May 2007, a 110th FS F-15D pilot ejected safely from his aircraft (78-0571) just before it crashed during a training mission in rural Knox county, Indiana.
+On 30 May 2007, a 110th F-15D pilot ejected safely from his aircraft just before it crashed during a training mission in rural Knox county, Indiana.
 The plane went down just before 11 am EDT south of Vincennes, near the Illinois border, as it conducted standard training maneuvers, according to a release from the National Guard.
 Investigators said the plane was flying at about 20,000 feet prior to the crash.
 The pilot had been with the 131st Fighter Wing for 12 years and was highly experienced, officials said.
 The unit had most recently enforced no-fly zones in Iraq.
 This crash decreased the 131st's aircraft count from 20 to 19.